 This course is basic study of limits and continuity, differentiation, optimization and graphing, and integration of elementary functions, with emphasis on applications in business, economics, and social sciences.

-College of the Mainland equivalent courses: Math 1325.
 Learners will be responsible for registration with College of the Mainland and any additional book fees.

 3605W DIGITAL ELECTRONICS, WEIGHTED COURSE (DE)